sgayangi/APKGitOpsDemo/README.md

 ### Deploy the API to the Dev Environment

+This guide assumes that your namespace is "apk-dev".
+Update the commands provided below if your namespace is different.
-You can now create a Pull Request that has some changes done to the dev branch, such as editing a field.
+You can now create a Pull Request that has some changes done to the dev branch.
 The workflow is configured to run whenever a PR is merged to the dev branch.

 Once you merge the PR, you will be able to see that the API has been deployed to the apk-dev namespace.

 Now, let's do the following.
 1. **Test the API**: Send a request to the development environment.
     - Retrieve the dev environment's EXTERNAL-IP address: